+“My sense is that we don’t see a full recovery in the lithium sector until the end of 2021,” said Chris Berry of House Mountain Partners in an interview with Investing News Network (INN).
 “Globally, OEMs have committed hundreds of billions of dollars to electrify their fleets in the coming decade,” said Berry.
 “This is too large a sum to walk away from.”

-Benchmark Mineral Intelligence (BMI) is now tracking 115 lithium battery megafactories that are expected to supply EV batteries to the auto sector.
+Benchmark Mineral Intelligence (BMI) is now tracking 167 lithium battery megafactories that are expected to supply EV batteries to the auto sector.
 “Four years ago, we only had Tesla’s (NASDAQ:TSLA) gigafactory.
 And now we are, as we keep saying, in the midst of the global battery arms race,” the firm’s Managing Director Simon Moores told INN.

 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
-INN does not endorse or recommend the business, products, services or securities of any company profiled.
+INN does not endorse or recommend the business, products, services, or securities of any company profiled.

 The information contained here is for information purposes only and is not to be construed as an offer or solicitation for the sale or purchase of securities.
 Readers should conduct their own research for all information publicly available concerning the company.
 Prior to making any investment decision, it is recommended that readers consult directly with E3 METALS Corp and seek advice from a qualified investment advisor.